 - Does the committee understand who all of the service providers are for the plan, how much these providers are paid, and how they are being paid?

-These is no protection that will keep you from being involved in a lawsuit, but being prepared can help reduce the cost of a lawsuit and protect against damages.
+These are no protection that will keep you from being involved in a lawsuit, but being prepared can help reduce the cost of a lawsuit and protect against damages.
 Having the proper documentation is one way to protect yourself in the event that you do become a party in a lawsuit.
 Plan sponsors should consider hiring qualified, experienced services providers, including investment advisors and third-party administrators.
 You should make sure you understand what duties these providers will perform and how they can help protect you.